We have adapted new procedures to continue to safely serve our community throughout the duration of the COVID-19 pandemic.

-(Women, Infants & Children)
+(Women, Infants, & Children)

 Prenatal nutrition education improves fetal birth weight and health, and decreases fetal mortality rate.
-Due to this effort and many other strategies, Oklahoma has decreased its infant mortality rate to 6.8 deaths per/1000, the lowest our state has seen.
-We also counsel our mothers on breastfeeding technique, which improves breastfeeding success rates.
+Due to this effort and many other strategies, Oklahoma has decreased its infant mortality rate to 6.8 deaths per 1,000, the lowest our state has seen.
+We also counsel our mothers on breastfeeding techniques, which improves breastfeeding success rates.
 Breastfeeding decreases the risk for many chronic diseases later on in life, which further enhances the health of our future generations.

 We teach classes on the following subjects:

-Pregnancy & postpartum nutrition
+Pregnancy & Postpartum Nutrition

-Infant feeding practices (introduction of solids, transition to sippy cups, weaning from the bottle, etc.)
+Infant Feeding Practices (Introduction of solids, transition to sippy cups, weaning from the bottle, etc.)

-Child feeding practices (picky eaters, nutrition for growing children, etc.)
+Child Feeding Practices (Picky eaters, nutrition for growing children, etc.)

-HOPE Center Health Clinic & WIC Office was established in 1990 to assist in providing prenatal care for uninsured women in the Edmond community who would otherwise be without.
+The HOPE Center Health Clinic & WIC Office was established in 1990 to assist in providing prenatal care for uninsured women in the Edmond community who would otherwise be without.
 WIC services were added in 1993 to help meet the nutrition needs of women, along with their infants and young children.
 In the past year, the HOPE Center Health Clinic & WIC Office held 18,457 appointments.
 At these appointments, participants were given one-on-one, in depth nutrition counseling.